PaloAltoNetworks/iron-skillet/docs/using_default_templates.rst

 The steps below are for edits to the Panorama configuration.
 Variable edits in the GUI will include both the Panorama system edits and managed firewall device-group and template configurations.

+The are four areas to be edited:

+   + Panorama platform settings

+   + iron-skillet template for shared device and network items

+   + sample template stack for device-specific items

+   + Shared device-group for shared objects and policies

 **Panorama tab edits**